marcopaspuel/awesome-ml-model/README.md

 poetry run dvc push
 ```

-Finally, open a PR and merge.
+Finally, you can open a PR and merge.